alexnitta/faunauth/README.md

 This library helps you add email-based authentication to your [Fauna](https://fauna.com/) database, allowing you to support three login patterns:

 1. Log in with email and password
-2. Log in with username and password\*
+2. Log in with username and password (requires registration with both email & username)
 3. Log in via a "magic link" sent to the user's email address

-\*Note that if you want your users to be able to log in with a username, they must register with both an email address and username.

-Faunauth is MIT-licensed.
+Faunauth is [MIT-licensed](./LICENSE).
 Contributions are welcome; please see [./CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute.

-The faunuath npm package follows [Semantic Versioning](https://semver.org/) by using [semantic-release](https://github.com/semantic-release/semantic-release).
+The [faunuath npm package](https://www.npmjs.com/package/faunauth) follows [Semantic Versioning](https://semver.org/) by using [semantic-release](https://github.com/semantic-release/semantic-release).
 This means that the version number is determined automatically using commit messages.
 A change log is also automatically created in [./docs/CHANGELOG.md](./docs/CHANGELOG.md).

+The main functions of `faunauth` are implemented in TypeScript, and type definitions are included.
+As with any TypeScript library, you don't need to use TypeScript in your own project in order to use `faunauth`.

 ## Caveats